santuario/umba-example/README.md

 ![Trackstreet Web](./images/Trackstreet_Graphs_5.png)

-The best hyperparameters values ​​found for our model are shown below:
+The best hyperparameter values ​​found for our model are shown below:

 ![Trackstreet Web](./images/Trackstreet_Graphs_6.png)

-### 6. Building the *TextPredictorEngine class* and a cron job for trainning
+### 6. Building the *TextPredictorEngine class* and a cron job for training

-Every two weeks, a cron job is in charge of training a new model using the latest data collected by the web crawler.
-The [code/nchar_predictor.py](https://github.com/santuario/umba-example/blob/master/code/nchar_predictor.py) script, which is in charge of doing it, follows the following procedure:
+Every two weeks, a *cron job* is in charge of training a new model using the latest data collected by the web crawler.
+The [code/nchar_predictor.py](https://github.com/santuario/umba-example/blob/master/code/nchar_predictor.py) script, which is in charge of doing so, follows the following procedure:

 Step | Function
 --- | ---